-Although it’s not as routine as your regular oil change, your transmission fluid does need to be checked and perhaps changed on occasion.
+Although it’s not as routine as your regular oil change, your transmission fluid does need to be checked and perhaps changed on at the rate the manufacturer deems necessary.
 Ideally, you can follow the maintenance schedule as outlined in your owner’s manual, but that’s based on perfect conditions for testing as conducted in the engineer’s office.
 An experienced transmission specialist understands local weather and altitude in order to give you better advice according to your situation.

 Repair or Replace the Clutch

 A clutch is vital to the function of your transmission as it disengages the internal gearing of the machine in order to allow the gears to shift between hard and soft power going from the engine to the wheels.
-Clutches wear out over time and it’s important to repair, or possibly replace them from time to time.
+Because they wear out over time it’s important to repair, or possibly replace your clutch from time to time.

 Typical Transmission Repairs